Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: Irrep decomposition and order-parameter fields

-Each order parameter can reach a maximal value of $\mathbf{m}_\lambda^2 =1$.
+Each order parameter can reach a maximum value of $\mathbf{m}_\lambda^2 =1$.
 The spin-length constraint for classical $S = 1/2$ spins $\mathbf{S}_i^2=1/4$ implies $\sum_\lambda \mathbf{m}_\lambda^2 = 1$.
-Therefore, the order-parameter field with the lowest prefactor $a_\lambda$ exactly determines the classical ground state, which is then of $\mathbf{q}=0$ type.
-More exotic ground states can only be realized at phase boundaries and critical points, where multiple $a_\lambda$ are degenerate, as is the case for the non-conventional phase discussed in the main text.
+Therefore, the order-parameter field with the lowest prefactor $a_\lambda$ exactly determines the classical ground state, which is then of $\bm{q}=0$ type.
+More exotic ground states can only be realized at phase boundaries and critical points, where multiple $a_\lambda$ are degenerate, as is the case for the nonconventional phase discussed in the main text.